 Established in the aftermath of the destruction of two World Wars, the United Nations was then – and still is today – envisioned as a global forum for dialogue between nations of the world, to maintain international peace and security, protect human rights, deliver humanitarian aid, promote sustainable development and uphold international law.

-Congregations considering incorporating Bishop Curry’s message into their October 25 worship service may download the video above.
+Congregations considering sharing Bishop Curry’s message during their October 25 worship service may download the video here.
 A bulletin insert with more information is available here.